15 Best Rome Instagram Spots for Stunning Photos

 4. Arch of Constantine

-As it is located right next to the Colosseum, one draw of the arch is that you can have a lot of fun shooting with both Rome Instagram spots in the background.
-Unfortunately when I visited there was a construction going on at the other side of the arch so I was not able to frame both landmarks, but if you have a chance, don’t miss it!
+As it is located right next to the Colosseum, you can also take pictures with the Colosseum in the background.
+Unfortunately, when I visited there was a construction going on at the other side of the arch so I was not able to frame both landmarks, but if you have a chance, don’t miss it!

 Location on Google Maps: Arch of Constantine